Council of Europe Human Rights Law

 The Governmental Committee of the European Social Charter and the European Code of Social Security, composed of representatives of the States signed up to the ECSS is tasked with monitoring the Government’s compliance with the Code.

-- ECPT European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (1987) Ratified in 1988
+- European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (ECPT) 1987

 The Convention establishes the Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), which can visit all places where persons are deprived of their liberty by a public authority.
 These places include prisons, juvenile detention centres, police stations, holding centres for immigration detainees, psychiatric hospitals, social care homes, etc.